A wood burning stove in a living room

 By Staff Writer |

-The government recognises that burning wood decreases air quality, significantly adding particulate matter (PM2.5), which can cause breathing problems, lung cancer, and heart damage.
+The government recognises that burning wood decreases air quality, significantly adding particulate matter (PM2.5).
+This in turn, can cause breathing problems, lung cancer, and heart damage.

 What are the new rules?